After trying countless other methods to address a lower back issue for five years, William was able to eliminate my back pain completely.

 Trigger Point Bodywork definitely plays a big part in our lives now for overcoming pain.
 I highly recommend you try it.

 Trigger Point therapy resolves muscle pain!
-It is the answer to relief of most pain that escapes traditional medical approaches offered by by health care professionals to-day.
+It is the answer to relief of most pain that escapes traditional medical approaches offered by health care professionals to-day.

 This is from my personal experience.
 Following a major hip fracture, recovery was slow in coming because of major pain from my knee.
 At first, a “grin and bear” approach was used and progress was attained through physical therapy.
 With the addition of Trigger Point therapy, recovery has been accelerated and the pain factor reduced to a much more bearable level.
 Major gains are being made with full recovery in sight.